hscstudio/yii2-heart/docs/guide/widget.md

 ### NavSide ###
 ---

-Sidebar menu adminLTE like.. :)
+Sidebar menu adminLTE like.. :) but not recommendate use this.. solution.. use kartik sidenav
 ```php
 <?php
 use hscstudio\heart\widgets\NavSide;